Madagascar sparrowhawk: Reproduction and Development

 The female Madagascar Sparrowhawk typically lays three eggs each breeding season in the months of October and November.
 Eggs are incubated by the female for a period of around 35 days.
 Nests are sometimes reused over several seasons.

 After the eggs hatch the young develop quickly.
 They will develop to leave the nest at an average of 37 days and become independent of their parents at around 60–67 days.
 Their life spans can range to 7 years, and they aren't migratory birds.

 Subspecies and description

 The Comoro Islands have/had 3 distinct subspecies of the Madagascar Sparrowhawk: The Anjouan sparrowhawk, the Mayotte sparrowhawk, and the Sensu Palmer Sparrowhawk.
 The most notable difference between the Madagascar Sparrowhawks and its distinct subspecies is the difference in color patterns between males and females.

 Male Madagascar Sparrowhawks have blue/grey stomachs, wings, and backsides with slight hints of orange around their chest, while females have brown/black chests and wings.
 But the male and female subspecies Madagascar Sparrowhawks have unusual patterns, that unmistakably make them different.

+Males average 158 grams in weight, and females average 206 grams.
+Length ranges from 43 to 53 cm and wingspan from 86 to 105 cm.

 The Sensu Palmer Sparrowhawk has been declared extinct since 1972.